-The sight of groups of monks impatiently waiting for the green light to cross the hectic roads, or darting up and down the streets either walking or on board of rickety motorbikes and local tuk-tuks is not a rare one in Chiang Mai and gives a good vibe of what you can find here.
+The sight of groups of monks impatiently waiting for the green light to cross the hectic roads, or darting up and down the streets either walking or on board of rickety motorbikes and local tuk-tuks is not a rare one in Chiang Mai and give a good vibe of what you can find here.
 The chilled-out atmosphere makes the town popular also among digital nomads who enjoy living here for a while thanks to the very affordable prices, good food, and internet widely available.

-After lunch, temple-hunt kicked off, starting from Chinnaraj Buddha Temple, carrying on with Wat Phra Singh, Wat Phantao and the nearby Wat Chedi Luang.
-Here we saw a group of monks performing a ceremony for what seemed a family, and later we learned families come to temples in special occasions such as weddings, births, or to commemorate a dead loved one.
+After lunch, temple-hunt kicked off, starting from Chinnaraj Buddha Temple, carrying on with Wat Phra Singh, Wat Phantao, and the nearby Wat Chedi Luang.
+Here we saw a group of monks performing a ceremony for what seemed a family, and later we learned families come to temples on special occasions such as weddings, births, or to commemorate a dead loved one.

-Gorgeous buildings, Buddhist worship places blissfully intertwine simplicity and elaborate patterns, combining bright colorful decoration with stark areas where Buddha’s teachings are shared and explained.
+Gorgeous buildings, Buddhist worship places blissfully intertwine simplicity and elaborate patterns, combining bright colourful decorations with stark areas where Buddha’s teachings are shared and explained.